WFH Posture Guide: How to Sit Correctly (and Stick to It)

 The 5 Most Common WFH Posture Mistakes

 1. Laptop on the desk with no stand Looking down at a laptop puts your neck in 45° forward flexion — that's 50+ lbs of effective head weight on your cervical spine.
-Fix: raise the laptop to eye level with a stand + use an external keyboard/mouse.
+Fix: raise the laptop to eye level with a laptop stand and add an external keyboard and mouse so your hands stay low while the screen stays high.

 2. Chair too high, feet not touching the floor Compresses the back of your thighs and cuts off circulation.
-Fix: lower the chair, or use a footrest.
+Fix: lower the chair, or use a footrest so your feet are flat and your hips sit slightly above your knees.

 3. Monitor off to one side Constant neck rotation causes muscle asymmetry over time.
 Fix: center the monitor directly in front of you.
-Second monitor should be to the side you look at least.
+A second monitor should sit to the side you look at least.
+A monitor arm makes it easy to get the height and distance exact instead of stacking books.

 4. Rounding forward to read the screen Usually a sign your monitor is too far, too dim, or resolution is too small.
-Fix: move the monitor closer, increase font size, or bump to 4K where text is sharper at normal sizes.
+Fix: move the monitor closer, increase font size, or bump to a sharper monitor where text is crisp at normal sizes.
+Poor room lighting makes this worse — a dim screen in a bright room pulls you forward without you noticing.

 The Gear That Actually Fixes Posture